 Of course, other sports have been through this dilemma before.
 The NBA, for example, couldn’t make the San Antonio Spurs popular with the national fanbase even though they had every conceivable good quality you want out of a champion.
 In the end, how did they fix the popularity problem?
 Simple: find a new champion that resonates with the fanbase.

 So, after three years of Johnson on top, don’t be surprised to catch some NASCAR execs praying behind closed doors the No. 48 falls flat on its back in 2009.

 I was watching a clip of the famed 1992 Hooters 500 championship battle the other day, and trying to remember what made that title fight oh so exciting.
-And what I discovered was you had six different drivers from six different _teams_ fighting to take home the hardware.
-It wasn’t Roush A vs Hendrick C vs Roush B… it was Alan Kulwicki vs Junior Johnson’s team vs Felix Sabates’ team vs Leo Jackson.
+And what I discovered was you had six different drivers from six different teams fighting to take home the hardware.
+It wasn’t Roush A vs Hendrick C vs Roush B… it was Alan Kulwicki vs. Junior Johnson’s team vs. Felix Sabates’s team vs. Leo Jackson.
 It was a bunch of little guys fighting each other for the series’ top honor, giving fans a lot of different options to root for.